Frankincense: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Boswellia tree resin is prized for its fragrant properties and has been used for millennia in religious and ceremonial rituals.
 In addition to being used as an incense, frankincense has also been used for its therapeutic benefits in several traditional medical systems from ancient Egyptian traditions to Ayurveda in India.

 Frankincense’s perfume is described as piney, citrusy, and sweet-woody.
 Raw resin can be consumed, used to make essential oils, or can be burnt as incense.
-Since it has acquired popularity in the complementary and alternative medicine community in recent years, frankincense is now frequently used as a nutritional supplement and is used in cosmetic products.
+Since it has acquired popularity in the complementary and alternative medicine community in recent years, frankincense is now frequently used as a and is used in products.

 Health Benefits of Frankincense